Deep Dive

 TCP: The Handshake, Teardown, and Reliability

-The SYN, SYN-ACK, ACK connection sequence and its cost in Round-Trip Time (RTT).
-Four-step teardown with FIN/FIN-ACK, TIME_WAIT state mechanics, and socket exhaustion under high connection churn.
-Sequence numbers, acknowledgment, and automatic retransmission of lost segments.
+The full SYN, SYN-ACK, ACK connection sequence and its Round-Trip Time (RTT) cost.
+The four-step FIN/FIN-ACK teardown, TIME_WAIT state mechanics that cause socket exhaustion under high connection churn, and how sequence numbers and automatic retransmission keep the byte stream reliable.

 TCP: Windowing and Congestion Control

-Flow control via the TCP sliding window.
-Slow start, congestion avoidance, and window scaling during packet loss events.
-Head-of-line blocking when a single dropped packet stalls the entire ordered byte stream.
+Flow control through the TCP sliding window.
+The algorithmic behavior of slow start, congestion avoidance, and window scaling during packet loss events.
+Head-of-line blocking at the transport layer: how a single dropped packet stalls the entire ordered byte stream.

 UDP: Datagrams and Connectionless Transit

 UDP datagram structure without connection establishment overhead.
 The fire-and-forget delivery model: no ordering, no retransmission, potential packet duplication.
-Maximum Transmission Unit (MTU) considerations and IP-level fragmentation.
+Maximum Transmission Unit (MTU) considerations and when IP-level fragmentation occurs.

 Secure Shell (SSH) and Encrypted Tunnels

-Establishing secure command tunnels over untrusted networks.
-RSA/Ed25519 key pair authentication, host key verification to prevent Man-in-the-Middle (MITM) attacks, and the mechanics of local and remote port forwarding.
+Establishing secure command tunnels over untrusted networks using asymmetric cryptography (RSA/Ed25519 key pairs).
+The SSH handshake, host key verification to prevent Man-in-the-Middle (MITM) attacks, and the mechanics of local and remote port forwarding.

 Ready to see what's really happening?